ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 In the root folder you can find the app.js file.
 Here we can define which scene to load when starting up the application.

-Assign your API key from ViroMedia
+Assign your API key from ViroMedia.

 {% highlight javascript %}
 const sharedProps = {
     apiKey: "6E2805CC-xxxx-4Ex0-8xx0-02xxxxxxx",
 };
 {% endhighlight %}

-Import your marker scene
+Import your marker scene.

 {% highlight javascript %}
 const MarkerScene = require('./js/MarkerScene');
 {% endhighlight %}

-Render your AR Scene
+Render your AR Scene.

 Final result: